 Collection: USFWS will collect Texas blind salamanders using nets and traps.
-Staff will deploy traps quarterly for approximately 14 consecutive days with traps checked every 2-4 days to collect Texas blind salamander individuals from Primers Fissure, Johnson's well, Rattlesnake cave, and Rattlesnake well (Table 5).
-To avoid oversampling these habitats, staff will only collect 1/3 of salamanders observed from each of these locations during quarterly sampling events.
-Staff will also collect salamanders from a driftnet on Diversion Springs in Spring Lake fished throughout the year during times when we are not actively trapping in caves and wells.
+Staff will deploy traps quarterly for approximately 14 consecutive days with traps checked every 2-4 days to collect Texas blind salamander individuals from Primers Fissure and Johnson's well (Table 5).
+To avoid oversampling these habitats, staff will only collect 1/3 of salamanders observed from each of these locations during quarterly sampling events Texas blind salamanders will be checked for tail clips and/or p-Chips to collect reoccurrence data.
+Staff will also collect salamanders from a driftnet on Diversion Springs in Spring Lake throughout the year during times when we are not actively trapping in caves and wells.
 We will retain all specimens from this site, under the assumption that any Texas blind salamander leaving a spring orifice that enters a stream or lake environment will ultimately succumb to predation.
 We will check these sites up to three times per week when applicable.
 Staff will transport all specimens alive and maintain them in the SMARC or UNFH refugia.
-Texas State University staff generally check drift nets on Sessom Creek and Texas State University Artesian Well; Texas State University transfers live Texas blind salamanders to SMARC according to their permits, when appropriate.
+Texas State University staff may check drift nets on Texas State University Artesian Well a few times a year for 14 consecutive days.
+Texas State University transfers live Texas blind salamanders to SMARC according to their permits, when appropriate.
 USFWS staff may periodically check nets on these sites when they are not being checked by Texas State University staff.